 He prescribed an antibiotic called Ciprofloxacin (“Cipro”) to be taken one day before and the day of the biopsy.
 He said the biopsy would take only ten minutes and was an office procedure done with local anaesthesia.
 I also would have to use an enema the morning of the biopsy.
 He handed me a flyer about the biopsy procedure.
 I had also been prescribed a Valium to take before the surgery to relax me.
 The flyer said that was optional and that if I didn’t take it, I would be able to drive myself home.
 It sounded pretty mundane.

 The day of the biopsy my Achilles was still bad, although better than before.
 I did the prep but did not take the Valium since I did not want to bother my wife with having to drive me.
 She doesn’t like to drive in the afternoon.
 I’ve never been particularly anxious about medical stuff.
 I limped in and was seen immediately by Dr. A. The biopsy was not nearly as mundane as I had thought.
 I got the anaesthetic shot and then a topical one in gel form was rubbed on the area of the rectum adjoining the prostate.
 So far, not bad.
 Then the doctor sticks an instrument in there and begins taking samples.
 I could not see it from my vantage point but it sounded and felt like a staple gun, the kind carpenters use with the heavy duty staples.
 There’s a loud snap and an impact accompanied by a pain.
 Then another, for a total of 12 times.
 I had expected it to be painless.
 It wasn’t.
 I guess I couldn’t call it a sharp pain, but it was pretty close to that.
 It definitely felt like I was being seriously traumatized.
 I’ve had dental crowns and root canals and this was worse.
 The device shoots a needle into the prostate to take a sliver of cells.
 It pierces tissue and causes lots of bleeding.
-The doctor has to take samples over all the regions of the prostate, three in each quadrant.
+The doctor has to take samples over all the regions of the prostate.
 By number 12 I was ready to get the hell out of there.
 It was over quickly, although not as quick as I would have liked.
 I had assumed it would be only two or three samples.

 When it was over Dr. A told me to come back in a week “to get the good news.”
 I drove myself home and took that Valium.
 I did not want to move.
 I spent the rest of the day crashed in my recliner.
 The Valium knocked me out and I was glad of it.
 A prostate biopsy is not something you can do on your lunch hour and then return to work, believe me.